urvashibisen/Computer_Vision_TA2/README.md

 #### 3. Shi-Tomasi Corner Detection
 - An improvement over Harris, using the minimum eigenvalue instead of a corner response function.
 - More stable and accurate corner detection.

+#### Notebooks

+##### Harris_Corner_Detection.ipynb: Implementation of the Harris Corner Detection algorithm.
+##### Shi_Tomasi_Corner_Detection.ipynb: Implementation of the Shi-Tomasi Corner Detection algorithm.
+##### SIFT.ipynb: Implementation of the Scale-Invariant Feature Transform (SIFT) algorithm.

+#### Images
+diamond.jpg: Example image used for corner detection. image1.jpg, image2.jpg:image used for SIFT

+#### Requirements
+To run the notebooks, you need the following:

+Python 3.x
+Jupyter Notebook
+OpenCV
+NumPy

+#### Usage
+Clone the repository.
+Open the desired notebook in Jupyter Notebook.
+Run the cells to see the algorithm in action.